Just Room Enough Island

-Just Room Enough Island, also known as Hub Island, is an island located in the Thousand Islands chain, in New York, United States.
-The island is known for being the smallest inhabited island, which appears to be around 3300 sqft, or about one-thirteenth of an acre.
+Just Room Enough Island, also known as Just Enough Room Island or Hub Island, is an island located in the Thousand Islands chain, in New York, United States.
+The island is known for being the smallest inhabited island in the world, which appears to be around 3300 sqft, or about one-thirteenth of an acre.
 Purchased by the Sizeland family in the 1950s, the island has a house, a tree, shrubs, and a small beach.

 History

 The island was bought in the 1950s by the Sizeland family, who wanted a holiday getaway and built a house there.
 Because of the island's small size, in 2010, The Washington Post stated, "One misstep and you're swimming".

-Bishop Rock was formerly the smallest inhabited island but lost its title in 1982 when the lighthouse became automated and hence had no need for human presence.
+Bishop Rock was formerly the smallest inhabited island but lost its title in 1992 when the lighthouse became automated and hence had no need for human presence.

 Geography

 Just Room Enough Island lies on the Saint Lawrence River between Heart Island and Imperial Isle, close to the US border with Canada.
 The island is part of Alexandria Bay, a village within the town of Alexandria, Jefferson County, New York.
 From Boldt Castle, this little red house is very easy to spot.